 The sixth element in the periodic table is carbon.
 The carbon atom contains a total of six electrons and protons.
 Therefore, the atomic number of carbon(C) is 6.
 Carbon is a p-block element and its symbol is ‘C’.
-This article discusses the properties of the carbon element and the importance of the carbon atomic number.

 What is the atomic number?